ccaldarella99/AirQuality/README.md

 ## Problem Statement
 [back to top](#Project-5)

-We plan to explore the relationship between certain pollutants that are more likely to cause dangerously high air quality scores.
-We will be doing this using information based on EPA data from Cleveland, OH.
+We plan to explore the relationship between daily pollutant values and daily temperature readings with overall air quality scores.
+We will base our model on EPA pollutant data and daily temperature reading in Cleveland, OH from 2017-2019.
+Our goal is to create an application to help accurately predict a daily air quality index for the residents of Cleveland, OH with the hopes of giving guidance for residents suffering from respiratory illnesses.

 ## Executive Summary